mldavey/nodejs-word-count/readme.md

 This is a node.js script that will return the word count of the file full_text.txt via the command line.

+This script is open source, please re-use/modify this script to meet your needs.

+Tested with Node.js v4.5.0.

 ## Installation Instructions